|

 Space Telescope; the large

-ground-based telescopes, including the
+ground-based telescopes, including the radio telescopes;

-One of many ways
+One of the many ways

-that we know that the Universe is very old is the indisputable evidence in this photograph that there is nothing
+that we know the Universe is very old is the indisputable evidence in this photograph that there is nothing

 unusual about the galaxy we live in—it has billions of counterparts